 I am an award-winning bilingual journalist based in Miami, working as part of Univision's first-ever English-language news section, Univision News.

 My journalism career began in 2006 in Washington, D.C., covering Capitol Hill for a small newsletter company.
 After a stint reporting on education, I spent four years at a global media NGO, the International Center for Journalists.

 In 2011 I bought a one-way ticket to South America to report through another language and lens, first from Buenos Aires, then from Bogotá.
 Over four years, I covered a range of stories for print and online publications including The New York Times, the Associated Press, Fast Company Magazine and Ms. Magazine.

-Upon my return, I worked as a staff writer at the alt-weekly Miami New Times, covering all things Miami, from the encroaching seas to the Cuban exile community, and from local politics to historic preservation.
+Upon my return to the U.S., I worked as a staff writer at the alt-weekly Miami New Times, covering all things Miami, from the encroaching seas to the Cuban exile community, and from local politics to historic preservation.